sashadev-sky/.gitignore-guide/README.md

 'Ignore NPM'
 ===================================================================

-node_modules/         ;bc when run npm install, it'll refetch all the modules specified in package.json --- bundle.js             ;bc ignore compiled code & regenerates when run `webpack` bundle.js.map         ;bc ignore compiled code & regenerates when run `webpack`
+node_modules/         ;bc when run npm install, it'll refetch all the modules specified in package.json and create a new node_modules/ to store them in locally bundle.js             ;bc ignore compiled code & regenerates when run `webpack` bundle.js.map         ;bc ignore compiled code & regenerates when run `webpack`